 - Strange Clanking

 A small amount of sounds are expected.
-If you detect audible rattling noises originating from your water heater, it could possibly be a a sign of a problem.
+If you detect audible rattling noises originating from your water heater, it could possibly be a sign of a problem.

 If residue has developed inside, your water heater may be less energy efficient.
 This might end in increased utility bills and potential ruin to your equipment.